-Interest and fee income on finance receivables, predominantly finance charge income, decreased to \$71.3 million in fiscal 2019 as compared to \$83.9 million in fiscal 2018.
-The average finance receivables totaled \$270.1 million for the fiscal year ended March 31, 2019, a decrease of 17.6% from \$327.8 million for the fiscal year ended March 31, 2018.
-Purchasing volume has continued to decrease from fiscal 2018 as a result of tightening the Company's credit underwriting standards and a reduction in auto sales year over year.
+Interest and fee income on finance receivables, predominantly finance charge income, decreased to \$62.1 million in fiscal 2020 as compared to \$71.3 million in fiscal 2019.
+The average finance receivables totaled \$226.5 million for the fiscal year ended March 31, 2020, a decrease of 16.1% from \$270.1 million for the fiscal year ended March 31, 2019.
+Purchasing volume has continued to decrease from fiscal 2019 as a result of tightening the Company's credit underwriting standards and a reduction in auto sales year over year.

-Competition also continued to affect the Company's ability to acquire Contracts, furthermore, the Company's renewed strategic focus of financing primary transportation to and from work for the subprime borrower has impacted the Company's ability to acquire Contracts at desired yields.
-The yield on new Contract purchases increased from 22.4% for fiscal 2018 to 23.5% for fiscal 2019 and the average discount increased from 7.4% for fiscal 2018 to 8.2% for fiscal 2019.
-Although the Company will continue to try and find ways to grow market share, it will continue to be focused on yield.
+Competition also continued to affect the Company's ability to acquire Contracts, furthermore, the Company's renewed strategic focus on financing primary transportation to and from work for the subprime borrower has impacted the Company's ability to acquire Contracts at desired yields.
+The average APR on new Contract purchases decreased slightly from 23.5% for fiscal year 2019 to 23.4% for fiscal year 2020.
+Concurrently, the dealer discount on new Contract purchases decreased from 8.2% for fiscal year 2019 to 7.9% for fiscal year 2020.
+Related to desired yields, the Company's strategy focused on risk-based pricing (rate, yield, advance, term, etc.) and a commitment to the underwriting discipline required for optimal portfolio performance as opposed to chasing competition for the sake of simply generating volume.

-The gross portfolio yield increased to 26.4% for the fiscal year ended March 31, 2019 as compared to 25.6% for the fiscal year ended March 31, 2018.
-The gross portfolio yield increased primarily due to the increase in the average APR and average discount on contracts purchased since January 2018.
-The net portfolio yield decreased to 10.7% for the fiscal year ended March 31, 2019 from 11.1% for the fiscal year ended March 31, 2018.
-The net portfolio yield decreased due to an increase in the provision for credit losses as a percentage of finance receivables, as described under "Analysis of Credit Losses" below, offset by a decrease in interest expense.
+The gross portfolio yield increased to 27.4% for the fiscal year ended March 31, 2020 as compared to 26.4% for the fiscal year ended March 31, 2019.
+The gross portfolio yield increased primarily due to increase in the average portfolio APR from 22.98% for the fiscal year 2019 to 23.12% for fiscal year 2020.
+The net portfolio yield increased to 16.2% for the fiscal year ended March 31, 2020 from 10.7% for the fiscal year ended March 31, 2019.
+The net portfolio yield increased primarily due to a decrease in the provision for credit losses as a percentage of finance receivables, as described under "Analysis of Credit Losses" below.
+Additionally, the Company recorded lower interest expenses for the fiscal year 2020, which also increased net portfolio yield.